GMH Program Team

 Brian Neff, MALD

-Brian Neff works in various research and program development capacities at the Global Mental Health Program as a Research Scientist.
-He earned a BA in history from Yale and an MA in international affairs (MALD) from The Fletcher School of Law and Diplomacy at Tufts in 2007, where his thesis examined the efficacy of culturally-sensitive psychosocial interventions in the population of Sudanese displaced.
+Brian Neff works in various research and program development capacities at the Global Mental Health Program as a Research Consultant.
+He earned a BA in history from Yale and an MA in international affairs (MALD) from The Fletcher School of Law and Diplomacy at Tufts, where his thesis examined the efficacy of culturally-sensitive psychosocial interventions in the population of Sudanese displaced.
 Brian holds a postgraduate certificate from the Harvard Program on Refugee Trauma and has extensive expertise in international conflict resolution, human rights, and mental health in complex emergencies.

 In a career focused on strengthening high-impact social enterprises, Brian has served in strategic consultant or senior leadership capacities at a wide range of international NGOs, media companies, and nonprofit organizations, including The United Nations Mission in Sudan, the International Center for Transitional Justice, the Community Alliance for the Ethical Treatment of Youth, Adopt Change, the Newsweek Daily Beast Company, Tribeca Film Festival, the New York City Housing Authority, and New York Insight.
 From 2011-13, he was US Chief Executive of London-based global conflict resolution organization Peace Direct, and from 2014-15 he was Chief Operating Officer of arts outreach nonprofit Sing for Hope.

-Brian has contributed to psychology research at Columbia’s Social, Cognitive, and Affective Neuroscience Lab as well as Mount Sinai’s Mood and Anxiety Disorders Program and in September, he will begin a PhD in clinical psychology at The City College of New York (CUNY Graduate Center).
+Currently pursuing a PhD in clinical psychology at The City College of New York (CUNY Graduate Center), Brian has contributed to psychology research at Columbia’s Social, Cognitive, and Affective Neuroscience Lab as well as Mount Sinai’s Mood and Anxiety Disorders Program.
 An accomplished tenor and pianist with performance credits that include The Kennedy Center and Carnegie Hall, he is particularly dedicated to exploring ways in which the arts can be used to reduce stigma around mental illness and promote healing.
 Brian worked for four years as a television news producer for Barbara Walters and others (ABC News, CNBC) before entering the social sector.

 Kelsey Clayman, BA